w3c/Micropub/README.md

 # Micropub
 This repo contains the Micropub spec as well as issues and discussion related to the spec.

-Please make edits to the file `source/index.html`, and the root `index.html` file will be updated when a new draft is ready to publish.
+Please make edits to the file `draft/source/index.html`, and the public file `draft/index.html` will be updated when a new draft is ready to publish.

 ## User Stories